alexoberneyer/alexoberneyer.github.io/README.md

 # Alex Oberneyer's Blog

-This is both my personal blog and the Rust-based static site generator that powers it.
+This is both my personal blog and the minimalist Rust-based static site generator that powers it.
 The generator converts Markdown blog posts to HTML for publishing at alexoberneyer.github.io.

 ## Quick Start